Thomas-Laverghetta/MSIM-480/Assignment2/README.md

 ```
 "<Image name>_pop<population size>_genelength<number of triangles>_mut<mutation probability>_cross<corssover probability>"
 ```
+Within that directory, mimicking images will populate.
+It will start with initial image (gen 0).
+Then it will produce best images from population at gen 100, 1000, 10000, 20000, 30000, 50000, 100000.
+Max generation is 100000.

 # References
 I used https://github.com/DING-PENG/image-approx as reference to create my genetic algorithm.
 I mainly used their fitness function.